JeremiahCheatham/Gforth-SDL2-Bindings/README.md

 ```
 ##
 https://wiki.libsdl.org/SDL2_image/IMG_LoadTexture \
-`SDL_image` lets us load an image directly from a png to a hardware accelerated `SDL_Texture`.
-We need to pass the renderer and the c-string file name.
-This will return an address or 0/`NULL` if it has failed.
+`SDL_image` allows us to load an image directly from a PNG file to a hardware-accelerated `SDL_Texture`.
+We need to pass the `renderer` and the C-string file name.
+This will return an address or 0/`NULL` if it fails.
+Please add this code right above the `game-loop` word.
 ```forth
 : load-media ( -- )
     \ load an image directly to a hardware texture.
 NULL/0 is returned if failed.